-To adjust the amount of memory the cache server process will use, set the cache.jvm_heap_max and cache.jvm_heap_min values as shown in the following example.
-For more on cache properties, see Cache Startup Properties.
+To adjust the amount of memory the cache server process will use, set the cache.jvm_heap_max and cache.jvm_heap_min values, as shown in the following example:

-'''

-jive set cache.jvm_heap_max 2048

-jive set cache.jvm_heap_min 2048
+jive set cache.jvm_heap_max 2048 jive set cache.jvm_heap_min 2048

-'''

-Make sure to set the min and the max to the same value -- otherwise, evictions may occur prematurely.
+Note that you should set the min and the max to the same value - otherwise, evictions may occur prematurely.
 If you need additional cache server memory, recommended values are the default of 2048 (2GB) or 4096 (4GB).
-You'll need to restart the cache server for this change to take effect.
-See Managing Cache Servers for more information.
+You need to restart the cache server for this change to take effect.